mnott/mnott.de/Obsidian for Wordpress.md

 ### Lag for Refresh

 I spent like half an evening trying to find out why on earth an update did not end up on my page.
 I could publish a new post, but an existing post apparently wasn't updated.
 Turns out, I was not waiting long enough.
 So be patient.
 It may take 5 minutes.

+Sometimes it is instantaneous, sometimes, it does not happen at all; in that case, I may just push again...

 ### No Delete (and no Edit within Wordpress)